 Mia's Legacy

 The Mia Taylor Foundation evolved from Mia's sudden tragic passing at the age of 20.
 Mia made a difference during her time on earth, but she was far from being finished.
 There was so much more she wanted to accomplish.
-We will proudly continue the journey Mia started, forever remembering the lasting impact she made in the lives of those she touched and those who will now go forward to make a difference in Mia’s name through the strength of the foundation.
+We will proudly continue the journey Mia started, forever remembering the lasting impact she made in the lives of those she touched and those who will now go forward to make a difference in memory of Mia.

 Mia Taylor